avik12/git-github/README.md

 # git-github
 This is for demo purpose
+This is scnd demo